Unsuccessful nominations to the Cabinet of the United States: Thomas Ewing

 In 1868, President Andrew Johnson forced Edwin Stanton, a Radical Republican who had served as Secretary of War since 1862, to resign from his cabinet, in violation of the 1867 Tenure of Office Act.
 Johnson then nominated Thomas Ewing.
 The Senate refused to consider Ewing's nomination, while they moved to impeach Johnson.

 Bill Clinton

 Zoë Baird

 In 1993, President Bill Clinton nominated Zoë Baird to become his Attorney General.
 Before she could have a confirmation hearing, it became known that she had hired undocumented immigrant workers for her household, which became known as the "Nannygate" affair.
 Baird paid a civil penalty levied by the Immigration and Naturalization Service, and Clinton withdrew the nomination.

 Kimba Wood

 Kimba Wood became Clinton's second choice for Attorney General.
-She also hired an undocumented immigrant, though she did so before it was made undocumented by the Immigration Reform and Control Act of 1986.
+She also hired an undocumented immigrant, though she did so before it was made illegal by the Immigration Reform and Control Act of 1986.
 She withdrew from consideration.